krulis-martin/Moccarduino/README.md

 - `interface.hpp`, `interface.cpp` implements the low-level API for the tested Arduino code
 - `funshield.h` holds additional constants needed for the Funshield (this header is given to students for development)
 - `helpers.hpp` gathers all helper classes (`BitArray`, `ShiftRegister`)
-- `time_series.hpp` is generalized implementation of sequence of events (used for various purposes, including analytical functions useful for behavioral assertions)
+- `time_series.hpp` is a generalized implementation of a sequence of events (used for various purposes, including analytical functions useful for behavioral assertions)
-- `emulator.hpp` implements the actual state of the arduino board and provides object oriented interface (wich is recalled from C `interface`)
+- `emulator.hpp` implements the actual state of the Arduino board and provides an object-oriented interface (which is recalled from C `interface`)
 - `simulation.hpp` uses the `emulator.hpp` and implements controller for the simulation
 - `led_display.hpp` is an implementation of 7-seg LED display accompanied by shift register (sequentially fed matrix control) and its demultiplexing and content decoding
-- `simulation_funshield.hpp` uses `simulation.hpp` and implements higher-level of simulation routines targeting specifically Funshield applications
+- `simulation_funshield.hpp` uses `simulation.hpp` and implements higher-level simulation routines targeting specifically Funshield applications

 ## Credits and Disclaimer

-This code is currently being developed under Department of software engineering, Faculty of Mathematics and Physics, Charles University (Prague, Czech Republic).
-It is being tailored for our needs and we provide no guarantees whatsoever.
+This code is currently being developed under the Department of software engineering, Faculty of Mathematics and Physics, Charles University (Prague, Czech Republic).
+It is being tailored to our needs and we provide no guarantees whatsoever.